s-avni/s-avni.github.io/_posts/2019-01-02-oxford-good-bad.md

 ---
-title: "Oxford: the Good, the Bad, & the Ugly"
+title: 'Oxford: the Good, the Bad, & the Ugly'
 categories:
   - Oxford
 tags: